DevExpress/devextreme-reactive/packages/dx-react-grid-bootstrap4/README.md

   import '@devexpress/dx-react-grid-bootstrap4/dist/dx-react-grid-bootstrap4.css';
   ```

-The DevExtreme React Grid also requires the [OpenIconic](https://useiconic.com/open) icons to be added to your project.
+The DevExtreme React Grid also requires adding the [OpenIconic](https://useiconic.com/open) icons to your project.

 Add the required modules to your project: